Skip to main content

 Pack an Extra Travel-Day Outfit for Everyone

 Be sure to designate separate outfits for travel days.
 This way you’ll always know you have something clean for what can turn out to be a stressful day.
 You probably know your toddler will need an extra outfit, but don’t forget about yourself.
 Spills seem to occur automatically on travel days and they usually wind up on the parent and not the toddler.
-Everyone in your party should have an extra change of clothes on hand if an accident should occur, no matter if you booked cheap flights in September or scored a great vacation package for the hottest summer months.
+Everyone in your party should have an extra change of clothes on hand if an accident should occur, no matter if you booked cheap flights or scored a great vacation package for the hottest summer months.
 It’s also a good idea to throw in a few extra outfits for your trip in general.
 You’ll inevitably go through more outfit changes than you thought, so it’s best to be prepared.

-Pack Snacks Together So They’re Readily Accessible
+Pack Snacks So They’re Readily Accessible

 Keep Everyone Entertained